By Hayes Reilly

 A recently released study by Hudson Global indicated that LinkedIn has changed the employee landscape.
 The study reviewed over 4,000 candidates in North America that indicates the trend of favoring passive over active candidates may not be the best option.
 The study leans toward the belief that recruiters are slowly changing this deep-rooted view of candidates.

 Some of the best placements I have made have come from using active candidates.
-Some of the very worst candidates I have spoken to or met with have also been active candidates.
+On the other hand, some of the very worst candidates I have spoken to or met with have also been active candidates.

 A Better Question Posed